dyedgreen/deno-sqlite/CONTRIBUTING.md

 # Contribute to SQLite for Deno

-?> This is a draft.
+> Note: this is a draft

 Thank you for considering to contribute to the SQLite for Deno module!
 Below are a few guidelines on how to contribute.